samwelmike/MINING-4.0-Sentinel-AI-Mining-Safety-Automation-System/README.md

 ---

 ## 📌 Project Overview
-**Sentinel AI** is a real-time mining safety monitoring and automation system designed to minimize workplace accidents and prevent unexpected machine breakdowns.
+**SHK Predictive Maintenance & Workers Safety Automation System** is a real-time mining safety monitoring and automation system designed to minimize workplace accidents and prevent unexpected machine breakdowns.
 By integrating real-time data processing with automated alert dispatching, the system ensures a proactive approach to safety management in the mining sector.

 ## 🚀 Key Modules & Functionalities